-Rhode Island Rehab for Drug & Alcohol Addiction
+Rehab for Drug & Alcohol Addiction in RI & MA

-When a person has co-occurring substance use disorder and mental health disorder, they are at a substantially higher risk of suicide.6 If you or a loved one is struggling with an untreated mental health condition or substance misuse disorder, and looking for rehab near Rhode Island, AdCare Treatment Center can help.
+When a person has co-occurring substance use disorder and mental health disorder, they are at a substantially higher risk of suicide.6 If you or a loved one is struggling with an untreated mental health condition or substance misuse disorder, and looking for rehab near Rhode Island or Massachusetts, AdCare Treatment Center can help.
 Reach out for more information today and start your recovery .